Corporate Social Responsibility

 We know that we form part of a community, we also recognise that we’re lucky to have the support of the community, whether that be our internal or our local community.
 As a business we benefit from the support of our business community and local infrastructure; and as individuals we have benefited from our education, our contacts and our clients.

 We recognise that with this privilege also comes responsibility.
-Responsibility to put something back.
+Responsibility to give something back.
 Something for others who may not be as lucky as we are, and something for the future generations.
 So, we are active givers, not just of money but our team give their time and effort to support a wide range of causes.

 Together we have raised money walking up mountains, baking cakes, and jumping off towers.
 And used it to plant trees in Milawi, to research cancer treatments, and to give children a better start.